llabusch93/reclaim-sdk/README.md

 # If we have the task ID we can get the task directly
 task = ReclaimTask.get(12345)

+# Mark the task incomplete
+task.mark_incomplete()

+# Move start date to future to remove all events
+# This is needed to mark it complete if still scheduled
+task.start_date = "2050-01-01T07:00:00.000Z"
+task.due_date = "2050-01-31T17:00:00.000Z"

+# Mark the task complete
+task.mark_complete()

 ```

 ### Deleting tasks